jsanchesleao/token-manager/README.md

 ** expiration: The expiration time for the token in milliseconds.
 Required.

 ** roles: An array containing roles associated with the clientId.
 Optional.

+* getClientId()

+Returns the given client id.

+* getTokenString()

+Returns the given token string

+* getRoles()

+Returns the given roles.
+An empty array is returned if no role was given.

 * expire()